Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_search_dirs/fzf_search_dirs.md

 alias fzf-="export FZF_DEFAULT_COMMAND='fd . $HOME'"
 {% endhighlight %}

-<p>If you're using Vim to create the .gitignore file, an easy way to get a list
+<p>If you're using Vim to create the .ignore file, an easy way to get a list
 of all the directories in your home directory is the following command:</p>
 </div>